 But not all hidden costs of city life are monetary.
 To gain a better sense of the burdens of living in an expensive city, you must also consider how much your time and well-being are worth.

 So, what should we make of these numbers?
 It’s clear that the most expensive cities in the U.S. have their perks, but they also have drawbacks that can greatly impact your quality of life.

 When considering migration, you must reflect on your priorities.
-You may find that the access and convenience that expensive cities provide outweigh the financial, temporal and emotional costs.
+You may find that the access and convenience that expensive cities provide outweigh the costs.
 If you do decide to pack up and move, be sure to have some savings in place.
 You may make more money in your new urban surroundings, but your salary won’t go nearly as far.
 But don’t fret – even in a big city, there are always ways to stretch a budget.